RELATIONAL TRAUMA

 The driven women I work with often arrive in therapy with an unspoken fear: if they stop pushing, everything falls apart.
 If they let themselves feel what they’ve been outrunning, they’ll never get back up.
 So they frame the choice in binary terms — keep performing or collapse.
 In my clinical experience, neither option is necessary.

-Maya is an executive at a major tech company who hadn’t taken a sick day in three years.
+Meera is an executive at a major tech company who hadn’t taken a sick day in three years.
 When she finally came to therapy, it wasn’t because she decided to — it was because her body decided for her.
 Migraines, insomnia, a jaw so clenched her dentist flagged it.
 She told me, “I can’t afford to fall apart,” and I told her the truth: she was already falling apart.
 She just hadn’t given herself permission to notice.
-What Maya needed wasn’t to dismantle her drive.
+What Meera needed wasn’t to dismantle her drive.
 It was to stop treating her own pain as an inconvenience to her productivity.

 Both/And means this: you can be the person who delivers exceptional results at work and the person who cries in the car afterward.
 You can be fiercely competent and quietly terrified.
 You can want more and still appreciate what you have.
 These aren’t contradictions — they’re the full truth of what it means to be a driven woman navigating a world that rewards your output but not your wholeness.